-A comparison with observations is shown in Fig. 4 by means of the surface salinity from R500 and a RGB composite derived from a satellite-borne multi-spectral image in the visible spectral range.
+A comparison with observations is shown in Fig. 4 by means of the surface salinity from R500 and a red-green- blue (RGB) composite derived from a satellite-borne multispectral image in the visible spectral range.
 In the latter, the patterns arise due to the presence of naturally occurring optically active substances like chlorophyll.
 The comparison between these different quantities is legitimate because both act like passive flow tracers.
-The image reveals three spiral-like patterns that may be considered as proxies for cyclonic (C1, C2) and anticyclonic (AC) eddies.
-The centre of C1 is almost at exactly the same location [15°30' E, 54°40' N] in the satellite image and in R500.
-The centre of C2 is at about [14°10' E, 55°7' N] in R500.
-Unfortunately, the central part of this cyclone is masked by clouds in the satellite image, but the unmasked portions provide evidence for its real existence.
-Strong peripheral fronts are visible both in R500 and the satellite images.
-The positions of AC differ the most: in Fig. 4b, the centre of that anticylone is at [15°50' E, 54°57' N], in Fig. 4a at about [15°40' E, 55°0' N], hence roughly 7 nmi to the west.
-It is legitimate to associate these positions with each other because both in R500 and in the satellite snapshot, as AC is the anticyclonic "partner" of C1, both form a mushroom-like eddy pair.
+The image reveals three spiral-like patterns that may be considered proxies for cyclonic (C1, C2) and anticyclonic (AC) eddies.
+The centre of C1 is almost at exactly the same location ($15^{\circ}30'$ E, $54^{\circ}40'$ N) in the satellite image and in R500.
+The centre of C2 is at about $14^{\circ}10'$ E, $55^{\circ}7'$ N in R500.
+Unfortunately, the central part of this cyclone is masked by clouds in the satellite image, but the unmasked portions provide evidence for its existence.
+Strong peripheral fronts are visible in both R500 and the satellite images.
+The positions of AC differ the most: in Fig. 4b, the centre of that anticyclone is at $15^{\circ}50'$ E, $54^{\circ}57'$ N, and in Fig. 4a it is at about $15^{\circ}40'$ E, $55^{\circ}0'$ N, hence roughly 7 nmi to the west.
+It is legitimate to associate these positions with each other because in both R500 and in the satellite snapshot, as AC is the anticyclonic "partner" of C1, both form a mushroom-like eddy pair.
 On the whole, the apparent similarities between the observations and the R500 simulations builds some confidence that R500 produces realistic results.
-Moreover, the above mentioned eddies and fronts are already visible on 20 June in R500 (see Fig. 2) but not at all in CMEMS-HBM at the same time.
+Moreover, the above-mentioned eddies and fronts are already visible on 20 June in R500 (see Fig. 2) but not at all in CMEMS-HBM at the same time.
 Hence, in R500 the mesoscale environment is apparently better reproduced than in CMEMS-HBM.